MewsSystems/gitbook-connector-api/operations/bills.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.

-Updates one or more existing bills in the system.
-Closed bills cannot be updated.
+Updates account assignments of one or more open bills.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request